 Maple Bear schools benefit from our distinguished academic faculty of Canadian trainers, curriculum writers and quality assurance personnel.

-Maple Bear provides continual professional training and support for our teachers.
-Trainers from the Maple Bear Faculty mentor teachers and introduce them to the latest pedagogies and instructional strategies.
-We also have partnerships with the Province of Manitoba’s Department of Education as well as the University of Winnipeg where Maple Bear teachers can take courses leading them to a Masters in Education.
+Maple Bear provides continual professional training and support for our teachers and colleagues.
+Trainers from the Maple Bear Faculty mentor teachers and introduce them to the latest pedagogical methodologies and instructional strategies.
+We have established excellent partnerships with various universities across Canada where Maple Bear teachers can take courses leading them into a Masters in Education.

-Our goal is to establish quality schools that will provide an excellent education experience to students for generations to come.
+Our goal is to establish quality schools that will provide an excellent education experiences to students for generations to come.

 The Maple Bear Program

-All instruction in the Maple Bear Elementary School follows educational principles which have made Canadian practice so successful:
+All instruction at Maple Bear Elementary School follows the educational principles which have made Canadian practice so successful: